 Make sure you keep things simple and make it easy for customers to write and publish their review.

 - Learn how to create a Google review link

-- Ask the right survey questions
+- Ask the right customer feedback questions

 - Avoid incentivized reviews, and don’t buy reviews

 Important note: not all review sites allow businesses to request reviews from customers.
 Ensure that your efforts are in compliance with each individual review site’s guidelines.

 Online Review Management is Your Key to Marketing Success

 Successful brands and marketers have learned to manage reviews in ways that attract customers instead of driving them away.